clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 ================

 #.
 Select a kernel option.
 By default, the latest kernel release is
    selected.
+Native kernel is shown in Figure 25.

    .. note::

-      To choose a different kernel, such as Native, shown in Figure 25, navigate to it using :guilabel:`Tab`.
+#.
+To select a differnt kernel, navigate to it using :guilabel:`Tab`.

    .. figure:: figures/bare-metal-install-beta-25.png
       :scale: 100 %